RemyaPillai99/FlyAway_TicketBookingWebsite/README.md

-# FlyAway_TicketBookingWebsite
+# FlyAway
-FlyAway is a ticket booking website
+# ProjectDetails

-#ProjectDetails
+FlyAway is an airline ticket-booking website.